 Those who view a nuclear Iran as an unacceptable development believe that military action might be the only means of preventing Iran from acquiring a working nuclear device.
-The Obama Administration has not has not indicated an inclination toward military options against Iran's nuclear program, repeatedly stressing instead the potential adverse consequences (Joint Chiefs Chairman Admiral Michael Mullen) and temporary effectiveness (then-Secretary Gates) of such options.
+Others see such action as a punishment for Iran's support of terrorism, for example had the purported plot to assassinate the Saudi Ambassador been launched successfully.
+The Obama Administration has not has not indicated an inclination toward military options against Iran's nuclear program, repeatedly stressing instead the potential adverse consequences (then Joint Chiefs Chairman Admiral Michael Mullen) and temporary effectiveness (then-Secretary Gates) of such options.
 Then-Secretary Gates stressed the limited benefits during a speech in Australia on November 8, 2010, and an interview with Wall Street Journal editor Gerald Seib on November 16, 2010.
 Discussion of this option appears to have further receded in 2011 along with estimates that Iran's nuclear program has encountered difficulties.

 Still, Administration officials stress that this option remains available.
-Then-Secretary of Defense Gates wrote a memo to the White House in January 2010 offering the view that the United States had not developed clear options to counter a nuclear Iran, if sanctions do not work.
-He subsequently issued a formal statement denying his memo was a call to develop new military options, but was rather an effort to stimulate thinking about several options, including containment.
-In June and July 2010, Admiral Mullen said that it would be "incredibly dangerous" for Iran to achieve a nuclear weapons capability, while reiterating his long-standing concerns about the adverse consequences of a strike on Iran.
+Then-Secretary of Defense Gates wrote a memo to the White House in January 2010 offering the view that the United States had not developed clear options to counter a nuclear Iran, if sanctions do not work.62 He subsequently issued a formal statement denying his memo was a call to develop new military options, but was rather an effort to stimulate thinking about several options, including containment.
+In June and July 2010, then Joint Chiefs Chairman Mullen said that it would be "incredibly dangerous" for Iran to achieve a nuclear weapons capability, while reiterating his long-standing concerns about the adverse consequences of a strike on Iran.
 Perhaps in the belief that there needs to be more advanced planning for military action, the FY2011 Defense Authorization Act (P.L.
 111-383, signed January 7, 2011) contains a provision (Section 1243) requiring the Administration to develop a "National Military Strategy to Counter Iran."

-Proponents of U.S. air and missile strikes against suspected nuclear sites argue that military action could set back Iran's nuclear program because there are only a limited number of key targets, and these targets are known to U.S. planners and vulnerable, even those that are hardened or buried.
-Estimates of the target set range from 400 nuclear and other WMD-related targets, to potentially a few thousand targets crucial to Iran's economy and military.
+Proponents of U.S. air and missile strikes against suspected nuclear sites argue that military action could set back Iran's nuclear program because there are only a limited number of key targets, and these targets are known to U.S. planners and vulnerable, even those that are hardened or buried.63 Estimates of the target set range from 400 nuclear and other WMD-related targets, to potentially a few thousand targets crucial to Iran's economy and military.
 Those who take an expansive view of the target set argue that the United States would need to reduce Iran's potential for retaliation by striking not only nuclear facilities but also Iran's conventional military, particularly its small ships and coastal missiles.

 A U.S. ground invasion to remove Iran's regime has not, at any time, appeared to be under serious consideration in part because of the likely resistance an invasion would meet in Iran.
-This option has also suffered from a widespread belief that U.S. action would undercut the prospects of the
+This option has also suffered from a widespread belief that U.S. action would undercut the prospects of the Green opposition movement within Iran by rallying the public around the regime.
+Most U.S. allies in Europe, not to mention Russia and China, oppose military action.